TACACS+ vs. Radius: What’s the Difference?

 Benefits of TACACS+

-TACACS+, the extensible version of TACACS, offers many benefits to an organization compared to the TACACS protocol.
-First, it is a more secure and centralized protocol for managing users and granting them access to a network.
+TACACS+, the modernized version of TACACS, offers many benefits compared to the TACACS protocol.
+First, TACACS+ is a more secure and centralized protocol for managing users and granting them access to a network.
 Some notable benefits of TACACS are listed below:

 • Enhanced Security